mbhs-arth/mbhs-arth.github.io/_posts/2017-09-22-anthropomorphic-stele.md

 * Anthropomorphic - of or relating to humans, having human characteristics
   * stylized and abstract
 * Image of power
-  * possibly guard or protect the dead or etc
+  * possibly guard or protect the dead as grave markers or ritual sites